larsen161/Documentation/MyNodePool/Login.md

 # MyNodePool (MNP) - Login
-Login on [https://www.mynodepool.com/portal/login](MyNodePool.com) with your e-mailaddress and password.
+Login on [https://www.mynodepool.com/portal/login](MyNodePool.com) with your email address and password.